zoylendt/zoylendt.github.io/content/Coding/building quartz with docker.md

 docker run -dp 8071:8080 --name blog blog
 ```

-If the blog fails to start (for example because a misformatted line in the frontmatter of a .md file), the container log can be viewed with
+If the blog fails to start (for example caused by a misformatted line in the frontmatter of a .md file), the container log can be viewed with

 ```shell
 docker logs blog